damianfraszczak/swing-dynamic-gui/README.md

 - `Map<FieldInputType, TableCellRenderer> tableRenderersByFieldType` -  mappings for providing appropriate table renderer for field input type
 - `TableMetadataProvider metadataProvider` - service responsible for providing table config metadata
 - `TableHeaderProvider headerProvider` - service is resposible for providing headers in table for fields.
 It is useful to override it when you have to implement i18n.
 By default it uses value form annotation if it is not set it use field name with title case conversion
+## Annotations
+### DynamicFormField
+This is the same annotation used to mark fields being visible in form, for tables following properties are considered:
+- `FieldInputType fieldInputType` - this is type of component used to choose corect field in form and renderer for tables.
+This options are available:
+  - DEFAULT - field component is choosen based on field type
+  - COMBOBOX - *DefaultTableTreeCellRendere* is used as a component
+  - SELECT - *DefaultTableTreeCellRendere* is used as a component with single select option
+  - MULTI_SELECT - *CollectionRenderer* is used as a table cell renderer
+  - CHECKBOX - *DefaultTableTreeCellRendere* is used as a component
+  - TOGGLE - *DefaultTableTreeCellRendere* is used as a component
+  - PASSWORD - *PasswordCellRenderer* is used as a table cell renderer
+  - DATE - *FormatRenderer* is used as a table cell renderer
+  - DATE_TIME -  *FormatRenderer* is used as a table cell renderer
+  - TIME -  *FormatRenderer* is used as a table cell renderer
+  - CURRENCY -  *FormatRenderer* is used as a table cell renderer
+  - DOUBLE -  *FormatRenderer* is used as a table cell renderer
+  - INTEGER -  *FormatRenderer* is used as a table cell renderer
+- `boolean displayInTable` - if field should be displayed in a table
+- `String tableHeader` - header title for this field, by default field name
+- `int tableFieldOrder` - order of table header for field